krestfield/docs/certdog/post-Installation.md

   * This is the total time a user can remain logged in for, assuming they do not exceed the API Key Inactive Timeout value below.
 E.g. if this were set to 3600 seconds, after 1 hour they would be logged out regardless of how often they interacted with the system

 * API Key Inactive Timeout
   * This is the period of inactivity, after which a user will be logged out.
-E.g. if this were set to 300.
-If they do not interact with the system for 5 minutes, they will be logged out.
+E.g. if this were set to 300 the user will be logged out if they are inactive for 5 minutes

 Click **Update** once the chosen values have been set